rsdoiel/antenna/archives/2025/snapshots_2025.22.md

 </blockquote>
 <p>
-I suppose it has been said elsewhere before, by someone much more important than me, but now I’ve said it.
+I suppose it has been said elsewhere before, by someone much more important than me, but now I’ve said it too…
 </p>